Appell logo

 NORMAL

-Appell provides a focused 39-hour training curriculum designed to prepare two initial franchisee personnel for launch, combining classroom instruction with hands-on operational modules.
-The program includes on-site launch support to assist operational readiness; franchisees are responsible for travel and lodging expenses, and on-site assistance may carry additional costs.
+Appell provides a focused 39-hour training curriculum designed to prepare two managerial staff members for launch.
+The program includes on-site launch assistance, with travel and lodging expenses managed by the franchisee.

 How Much Does It Cost to Open an Appell Franchise?